frankaemika/docs/source/franka_matlab/system_requirements.rst

 | FER          | 0.9.2                  | libpoco-dev (1.11.0-3)                    |
 +--------------+------------------------+-------------------------------------------+

-To install the required version of libpoco-dev (1.11.0-3) on your system, you can use the following commands:
+To install the required version of libpoco-dev on your system, you can use the following commands:

 .. code-block:: shell

     sudo apt-get update
     sudo apt-get install libpoco-dev=1.11.0-3

-For installing the required version of pinocchio (3.0.0), please refer to the `Pinocchio installation documentation <https://stack-of-tasks.github.io/pinocchio/download.html>`_.
+For installing the required version of pinocchio, please refer to the `Pinocchio installation documentation <https://stack-of-tasks.github.io/pinocchio/download.html>`_.

 .. warning::